edanalytics/dbt_synth_data/README.md

 ) }}
 {{ synth_column_integer(name='num_ordered', min=1, max=10) }}
 {{ synth_table(rows = 5000) }}
+select * from synth_table
 ```
 The model begins with a [dependency hint to dbt](https://docs.getdbt.com/reference/dbt-jinja-functions/ref#forcing-dependencies) for another model `products`.
-The model is also materialized as a table, to persist the new data in the database.
 Next, we define the columns we want in the table, including:
 * `order_id` is the primary key on the table - it wil contain a unique hash value per row
 * `product_id` is a foreign key to the `products` table - values in this column will be uniformly-distributed, valid primary keys of the `products` table
 * each order has a `status` with several possible values, whose prevalence/likelihoods are given by a discrete probability distribution
 * `num_ordered` is the count of how many of the product were ordered, a uniformly-distributed integer from 1-10

-Finally, we materialize the table with 5000 rows of synthetic data.
+Finally, we materialize the table with 5000 rows of synthetic data and select the result.

+Note that the user must provide the opening `with` for CTEs and a final `select * from synth_table` - this allows flexibility to add your own CTEs at the top or bottom of the model, as well as arbitrary post-processing of columns produced by `dbt_synth_data` - see [Advanced Usage](#advanced-usage) for more details.

-## Distributions
+# Distributions
 This package provides the following distributions:

 ### Continuous Distributions